GrinonBarrett/Taksidos/Core Rules/Creatures/Kentrosaurus.md

  • Slam: The kentrosaurus may use any part of its body to strike a foe within 1 yard.
 This is a melee bare attack.

- • Thagomizer: The kentrosaurus may us its tail against any creature behing or two its sides within 2 yards.
+ • Thagomizer: The kentrosaurus may us its tail against any creature behind or among one of two its sides within 2 yards.
 This is treated as either a melee bare attack or melee piercing attack.

 -----